catalystforyou/Retro-BLEU/README.md

 # Retro-BLEU

-This project is aimed to evaluate generated retrosynthesis routes via the Retro-BLEU score.
+Retro-BLEU is designed to assess the quality of generated retrosynthesis routes.
+You can evaluate retrosynthesis routes either by utilizing our pre-extracted positive bigrams from the USPTO dataset or you may also extract your own bigrams

 ## Requirement
 ### Submodules
+(These submodules are prepared for extracting bigrams from USPTO dataset.
+For leveraging Retro-BLEU for evaluation, you can simply skip to the next section.)
 - aizynthfinder (v3.7.0)
 - PaRoutes (benchmark dataset V2)
 - aizynthtrain(optional if you want to extract negative bigrams)